How Much Sugar Should You Actually Be Eating?

 How Much Sugar Are We Actually Eating?

-The average American downs way more than a spoonful of sugar a day — try more like 17 teaspoons a day.
 The good news?
 Our intake is trending the right way — per-capita consumption of sugar has steadily decreased over the last few years.
 While that’s certainly encouraging, food manufacturers still rely on sugar to make their products more palatable.

 You can count on soda, energy drinks, candy, cakes, cookies, and ice cream for tons of the sweet stuff, but sugar also lurks in some less-than-obvious foods.
 Salad dressing, pasta sauce, bread, crackers, protein bars, peanut butter, and nut milks, for instance, can all contain added sugar to enhance flavor and increase shelf life.